-- Preheat the oven to 375° F. Line a muffin tin with 12 cupcake liners.
+- To begin this Royal Rose-Scented Cupcakes Recipe, preheat the oven to 375° F. Line a muffin tin with 12 cupcake liners.

 - In a large mixing bowl, combine the dry ingredients: flour, sugar, baking soda, and salt.
 Stir.
 Create a well in the middle of dry ingredients.
 Set aside.

 - Make sure you have all of your wet ingredients on hand.
 To ensure that the reaction runs smoothly, combine all of the ingredients at the same moment.
 Pour them into the well and stir with a wooden spoon and some elbow grease (or use your mixer).
 Stir until the batter thickens, and all is mixed.

 - Fill the cupcake liners halfway with batter; these cupcakes puff up quite a bit.
 Bake for 20-25 minutes, or until a toothpick inserted in the centre comes out clean.

 - Allow for full cooling of the cupcakes.
 Poke a few holes in the tops of the cakes with a toothpick as they’re cooling.
 It will aid in the absorption of the syrup.